monosourcil3000/homework.github.io/README.md

 Opening the page the browser will try to open many new tabs without alerting the popub blockers

-For this project I was inspired by this fantastic fork-bomb by johnybanana: https://github.com/JonnyBanana/HTML-Fork-Bomb.github.io
+For this project I was inspired by this fantastic fork-bomb by JonnyBanana: https://github.com/JonnyBanana/HTML-Fork-Bomb.github.io

 </BR>